MladenE/Anamatronics/README.md

 # Anamatronics
-Controlling servos from a web interface using a RapberryPi, node and python
+Controlling servos from a web interface using a RaspberryPi, node and python